typeduck/amqpjson/README.md

 - bindKey: first binding key (if given, for backwards compatibility)
 - consumerTag: consumer tag obtained **after** calling `consumeStart()`
 - options: options used in `channel.assertQueue()` call
+- parseDates: if this was set, the flag is present

 ## Publisher